 Discard any animal whose flesh appears odd, or if you notice strange lesions, discoloration or boils.
 You must be sure to thoroughly, and I mean thoroughly cook any meat taken from wild boars and their feral pig cousins to kill any lurking parasites.

-Wild boars are invasive, destructive, aggressive and dangerous.
+Wild boars are dangerous, aggressive, invasive and destructive.
 Knowing how to deal with boar attack is important, and growing more important all the time as they spread and their populations increase.

 Since even the most prolific and intensive eradication efforts to date have done little to curb boar populations, it may only be a matter of time before you run into one of these rooting, squealing terrors.